andy-s-ding/tbone-seg-nnunet/README.md

 ```

 ## Step 3: Create datasplit for training/testing.
 Validation will automatically be chosen.
+The datasplit file will be a `.pkl` file that will be referenced when creating the final file structure for nnUNet training.

 For the general (default) dataset without deformation field SSM augmentation, this is done by:
 ```